-If you’ve been working hard this year to simplify your life, and even if you are just getting started, the holidays have a way of unraveling your best intentions.
+If you’ve been working hard this year to simplify your life, and live with less clutter, the holidays have a way of unraveling your best intentions.

-Whether you are feeling pressured to demonstrate how spirited you are by spending and indulging, or if the holidays just naturally carry you away, there are ways to stay clutter-free through the season to make time and space for what matters most to you this time of year.
+Whether you are feeling pressured to demonstrate how spirited you are by spending and indulging, or if the holidays just naturally carry you away, there are ways to navigate the holidays with less clutter to make time and space for what matters most to you this time of year.

 The real purpose of less stuff and clutter in your home and schedule is discovering more meaning, more joy, and more of what truly matters.